kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Added support for three more post types (any, home_slider, nectar_slider).
+* Fix: Display videos on BuddyPress' activity streams.
+* Fix: Actually clear video cache when post is updated.

 = 2.0.6 =
 * Improvement: Reduced memory usage when all posts are updated.
 * Thumbnail size "cover" is now default.